-Liverpool World Centre is proud to to be part of the Generations for Change programme, funded by the Liverpool City Region.
-The programme offers paid placements in six arts and culture organisations for young creatives of black, asian and other diverse ethnic backgrounds, aged 18 to 30.
+Liverpool World Centre is proud to to be part of Liverpool City Region’s Generations for Change programme.
+The programme offered paid placements in six arts and culture organisations for young global majority creatives, aged 18 to 30.

-As part of this project, we are delighted to be joined by Tegan Tukana and Hilan Gully for placements.
-Both Tegan and Hilan are carrying out independent research, gathering the voices and perspectives of young people within the area they are working in.
+LWC provided placements for Tegan Tukana and Hilan Gully for placements.
+Both carried out independent research, gathering the voices and perspectives of young people within the areas they were working in.

-They will be particularly trying to understand young people’s lived experiences of discrimination and racism in the workplace, in accessing skills training and business support, as well as in the cultural sphere.
-Their findings will help the Combined Authority to develop creative solutions and will be showcased at an event in late 2021.
+Part of their brief was to gain insight into young people’s lived experiences of discrimination and racism in the workplace, in accessing skills training and business support, as well as in the cultural sphere.
+Their findings will help the Combined Authority to develop creative solutions and were showcased at an event in late 2021.

 Read on for more about the projects:

-Hilan Gully’s project ‘Voices‘ is exploring and provoking conversations on the voices of the Arab and Middle Eastern community in activism, specifically focusing on the current climate crisis.
+Hilan Gully’s project ‘Voices‘ explored and provoked conversations on the voices of the Arab and Middle Eastern community in activism, specifically focusing on the current climate crisis.